dcy987/dConsole/README.md

 # dConsole

-dConsole is a custom way to send console messages for JavaScript
+dConsole is a very lightweight tool that displays custom console messages on your browser (JavaScript code).

 ### The function is divided into 3 parts (parameters):